 Kirilauskas’ repertoire ranges from the work of Bach and Händel to the most modern composers of the 21st century, but the opus of Beethoven holds a special place in his creative life.
 Apart from playing as a soloist, he has performed with many famous Lithuanian and foreign soloists and ensembles, including the Artis Quartet Wien in 2008.
 He has participated in numerous premières.
 In 2005, Kirilauskas was the first pianist in Lithuania to perform Chick Corea’s Concerto for piano and orchestra.
 In 2010, he performed the Concerto for piano and orchestra composed and dedicated to him by Miklos Maros.
 In 2013, Kirilauskas played ‘Divine Madness’ by Tomas Kutavičius for piano and symphony orchestra at the international Gaida festival.
 In 2018, he performed at the première of ‘Dialogai’, a composition by Osvaldas Balakauskas for piano and orchestra, dedicated to Kirilauskas.

-He has released 12 solo recordings, which include all of J.S.
-Bach’s Partitas and three keyboard concertos, nine Beethoven piano sonatas, the Diabelli Variations opus 120, three Prokofiev piano sonatas, and many pieces of contemporary music.
+He has released 14 solo recordings, which include all of J.S.
+Bach’s Partitas and three keyboard concertos, thirteen Beethoven piano sonatas, the Diabelli Variations opus 120, three Prokofiev piano sonatas, Second Viennese School composers, and many pieces of contemporary music.

 Lithuanian Radio owns all of his recordings, nearly two hundred in total.
 He has cooperated with Giedrius Puskunigis and other film and theatre artists to record the music for a number of films and theatre productions.